tsaad-dev/drafts/ns-lsr/draft-lsr-bestbar-ns-sr.md

 VPN and traffic-engineering technologies to realize IETF network slices is discussed  in {{?I-D.nsdt-teas-ns-framework}}.

-{{!I-D.bestbar-teas-ns-packet}} introduces the notion of a Slice Aggregate as the construct that comprises of one of more IETF network slice traffic streams.
+{{!I-D.bestbar-teas-ns-packet}} introduces a Slice-Flow Aggregate as the collection of packets (from one or more IETF network slice traffic streams) that match an NRP Policy selection criteria and are offered the same forwarding treatment.
+The NRP Policy is used to realize an NRP by instantiating specific control and data plane resources on select topological elements in an IP/MPLS network.

-A slice policy can be used to realize a slice aggregate by instantiating specific control and data plane resources on select topological elements in an IP/MPLS network.
+{{!I-D.bestbar-spring-scalable-ns}} describes an approach to extend SR to advertise new SID types called NRP SIDs.
+Such NRP SIDs are used by a router to define the forwarding action for a packet (next-hop selection), as well as to enforce the specific treatment (scheduling and drop policy) associated with the NRP.

-{{!I-D.bestbar-spring-scalable-ns}} describes an approach to extend SR to advertiser new SID types called Slice Aggregate (SA) SIDs.
-Such SA SIDs are used on a router to define the forwarding action for a packet (next-hop selection), as well as enforce the specific treatment (scheduling and drop policy) associated with the Slice Aggregate.
+This document defines the IS-IS and OSPF specific encodings for the IGP-Prefix Segment, the IGP-Adjacency Segment, the IGP-LAN-Adjacency Segment that are required to support the signaling of SR NRP SIDs operating over SR-MPLS and SRv6 dataplanes.

-This document defines the IS-IS and OSPF encodings for the IGP-Prefix Segment, the IGP-Adjacency Segment, the IGP-LAN-Adjacency Segment that are required to support the signaling of SR Slice Aggregate SIDs operating over SR-MPLS and SRv6 dataplanes.
-When the Slice Aggregate segments have the same topology (and Algorithm for Prefix-SIDs), the SA SIDs share the same forwarding path (IGP next-hop(s)), but are associated with different forwarding treatment (e.g. scheduling and drop policy) that is associated with the specific Slice Aggregate.
+When the NRP segments share the same topology (and Algorithm for NRP Prefix-SIDs), the different NRP SIDs of the same topological element share the same forwarding path (i.e., IGP next-hop(s)), but are associated with the specific forwarding treatment (e.g. scheduling and drop policy) of each NRP.

 # Requirements Language